Rendering of LGBTQ+ Flags display

 Lichen display

-Guide book printed in 3 colours on recycled paper
+Guide book printed in 3 spot-colours on recycled paper

 Programming